 Cryptococcosis is a systemic fungal disease.
 The causal fungus, Cryptococcus neoformans, exists in the environment and in tissues in a yeast form.
 The fungus is found worldwide in soil and bird manure, especially in pigeon droppings.
 Transmission is by inhalation of spores or contamination of wounds.
 Cryptococcosis is uncommon in horses.

 The disease in horses is, almost invariably, a respiratory ailment with obstructive growths in the nasal cavities.
+Diagnosis is based on microscopic examination of exudates or samples from masses.
+The yeasts have a distinctive appearance.
 Treatment for cryptococcosis may include surgery to remove lesions in the nasal cavity.
 Various antifungal drugs can be used for the treatment of cryptococcosis.